Librarian Interview Questions

 Question: Is customer service important to you, and if so, how do you ensure you are providing superior customer service?

 Explanation: This is a general question that the interviewer will ask early in the interview to start you talking, learn more about you, and collect information they can use later during the interview.

 Example: “In my opinion, customer service is providing value and helping someone in need, regardless of the challenges this may present.
 I enjoy helping visitors by finding a resource or showing them how to perform research, and I do so with a positive attitude and a real desire to be of service.”

 Question: What impact can a librarian have on their community?

-Explanation: This is an operational question which the interviewer will ask to try to determine how you feel about being a librarian and what your understanding of the services you provide is.
+Explanation: This is an operational question which the interviewer will ask to try to determine how you feel about being a librarian and your understanding of the services you provide.
 Operational questions are best answered directly and briefly.
 The interviewer will ask a follow-up question if they need additional information.

 Question: Do you have experience in conducting educational programs and instructional classes?

-Example: “As a librarian, providing instruction is an important skill to have., I work with the library staff to develop comprehensive classes suitable for audiences of all types.
-I enjoy leading these sessions, incorporating interesting facts and fun exercises, to present the information clearly and in a manner that makes it easy to understand and learn.”
+Example: “As a librarian, providing instruction is an important skill to have.
+I work with the library staff to develop comprehensive classes suitable for audiences of all types.
+I enjoy leading these sessions and incorporating interesting facts and fun exercises to present the information clearly in a manner that makes it easy to understand and learn.”

-Question: How do you use social media as a librarian, and what impact can it have on the services you provide the public’s ability to access the resources of the library?
+Question: How do you use social media as a librarian, and what impact can it have on the services you provide as well as the public’s ability to access the resources of the library?

 Example: “Social media is a valuable tool for promoting the library as a community resource.
 I have managed Facebook, Twitter, and Instagram accounts for the libraries I’ve worked for, using them to reach a wide range of audiences and tailoring the content to appeal to different demographics of library patrons.
 I follow a marketing strategy I learned in a seminar to promote library events, increase attendance, and update the public about new resources and programs the library offers.”